Galax GeForce RTX 5060 Ti EX 8GB

 Main Differences

-• RGB lighting is available on Galax GeForce RTX 5060 Ti EX 8GB but not available on MSI GeForce RTX 5060 Shadow 2X.
+• RGB lighting is present on the Galax GeForce RTX 5060 Ti EX 8GB but not available on the MSI GeForce RTX 5060 Shadow 2X.

 Specs Comparison